zalando/zalando.github.io/_docs/releasing/graduation.md

 After each review, the Review Group shall produce an assessment of the project.
 The assessment shall contain one of three recommendations:

-- that the project be Terminated;
+- that the project be transfered to GHE;
 - that the project continues in Incubation;
 - that the project be Graduated from Incubation.

 ### Graduation

 Graduation is the process where your project gets accepted into the main Zalando Github organisation.
-This is a democratic process, in the end, it comes down to a Vote.
-The road to graduation is fairly simple but does take time and effort.
+The Open Source Review Group votes on the project graduation proposal, based on the criterias below, a project with the majority of votes for graduation is then promoted to the main Zalando organisation.

 Prior to graduation, a project must meet the following requirements / quality indicators:

 - High activity: The project is highly visible and has good statistics - stars, forks etc., actively used, has regular releases or is well maintained.
 - Community driven: The project works to attract external contributors, builds a diverse community and is a source to get new hires for Zalando.
 - Promotion: The project has a website, social media channels.
 - Never leaves the org